Data Preparation Overview

 Isolation forest uses tree-based anomaly detection.
 It isolates outliers using random splits.
 Outliers require fewer splits to isolate.
 It works for high-dimensional data.
 It handles multiple outliers well.

-# Detailed Outlier Detection
+Multivariate Outlier Detection

 Multivariate outliers are unusual combinations of features.
 They may not be outliers in individual dimensions.
 Methods include Mahalanobis distance, local outlier factor, and DBSCAN clustering.